MoyasiGinko/E-commerce-project/README.md

 - [📝 License](#license)

-# 🖥️ "HandyHome Hub" Front-end  <a name="about-project"></a>
+# 🖥️ "Micro Commerce" Front-end  <a name="about-project"></a>

-**HandyHome Hub Front-end** is an application to complement our "Appointments for Home Services" project, providing a user-friendly interface for scheduling and managing home service appointments.
+**Micro Commerce App Front-end** is an application that aims to revolutionize the e-commerce industry by providing a seamless and user-friendly online shopping experience.
+With a wide range of products and intuitive features, our app makes it easy for customers to browse, explore, and purchase their favorite items.
+Whether you're a fashion enthusiast, a tech geek, or a home decor lover, Micro Commerce has something for everyone.
+Start exploring our virtual marketplace today and discover the joy of online shopping like never before.

 ## ⚙️ Integration with Back-End

-This front-end project is designed to seamlessly integrate with its counterpart *back-end project* 👉🏽[Appointment-capstone-backend](https://github.com/lincoln1883/Appointment-capstone-backend).
+This front-end project is designed to seamlessly integrate with its counterpart *back-end project*.
 The Back-end project provides the API endpoints and database for the front-end project.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>
-### Built With <a name="built-with"></a>

-#### Tech Stack <a name="tech-stack"></a>

 <details>
   <summary>Client</summary>